Muonium as a probe of point defects in type-Ib diamond: experiments and results

 We measured two single-crystal diamond samples in granular form with an average grain diameter of 1.2~mm.
 One is as-received, synthetically grown type-Ib diamond containing a N$_\text{s}^0$ concentration of approximately 100~ppm, which has been estimated from electron paramagnetic resonance measurements~\cite{Smith, Cox_A}.
 For simplicity, we call this sample ``Pristine''.
 The other is diamond with NV centers (hereafter called ``NV'').
 For making the NV sample, the Pristine sample was exposed to an electron beam for the vacancy site generation and subsequently heat-treated at 900~${}^\circ$C for 2~hours for NV center generation.
-The resulting NV concentration is $\approx$4$\times$10$^{17}$~cm$^{-3}$ (or 2.5~ppm).
+The resulting NV concentration is estimated to be $\approx$4$\times$10$^{17}$~cm$^{-3}$ (or 2.5~ppm).
 The conversion efficiency from a NV$^0$ to NV$^-$ state depends on the availability of N$_\text{s}^0$ atoms for each NV center~\cite{Lofgren}.
 In our sample, $>$90~\% of NV centers are considered to be in the NV$^-$ state at RT~\cite{Shinei}.
-Each sample weighed about two grams, which were enough for the muon experiment.
+Each sample weighed about two grams.

 The experiment was carried out using the high-rate, general-purpose $\mu$SR spectrometer, EMU~\cite{Giblin}, in the ISIS Pulsed Neutron and Muon Source located at the STFC Rutherford Appleton Laboratory in the UK~\cite{DataDoi}.
+As shown in Fig.~\ref{fig:Fig_schematic}, the experiment was carried out in a typical LF-$\mu$SR geometry, where the magnetic field is applied parallel to the direction of the initial muon spin polarization~\cite{Blundell}.
+Measurements were taken for fields ranging between 0 and 4000~Gauss.
 The sample was loaded in a packet made of a piece of thin silver (Ag) foil, which was then mounted on a Ag plate with a small amount of grease for better thermal conductivity.
 The plate was then mounted on a closed cycle refrigerator for cooling.
-A 100~\% spin polarized muon beam with a kinetic energy of 4~MeV (known as ``surface'' muons) was incident on the sample for the $\mu$SR measurement.
-A longitudinal field with its vector parallel to the initial muon spin polarization was applied for the LF scanning.
-Measurements were taken for fields ranging between 0 and 4000~Gauss.
+A 100~\% spin polarized muon beam with a kinetic energy of 4~MeV (known as ``surface'' muons) was incident on the sample.
+The muon range ({\it i.e.} an areal density to fully stop muons) in this setup is $\approx$200~mg/cm$^2$, and the beam diameter is $\approx$1~cm FWHM.
+Therefore, the 2-gram samples in the square Ag packet, whose area was 2.5$\times$2.5~cm$^2$, should be enough to stop most of incoming muons in the sample volume.